 ARTICLE VIII ANNUAL EXAMINATION OF TREASURER’S RECORDS

 At the close of each calendar year, the treasurer’s records for that year will be reviewed by a licensed accounting firm.
 They will provide a written report to the board concerning the accuracy thereof.

 ARTICLE IX COMMITTEES

-The President, subject to the approval of the Board of Governors, may designate such standing committees as may be required to further the interests and objectives of the Association and its members.
+The President, subject to the approval of the Board of Governors, may designate such standing committees and special committees as may be required to further the interests and objectives of the Association and its members.

 Section 2 The President, subject to the approval of the Governing Board, shall appoint members and the Chair to each committee.